 Since the 2014 Budget you are now able to access your pension from the age of 55.

-Our Independent Financial Advisers will assess your personal circumstances – looking at your time to retirement, your attitude to investment risk, taking into consideration any existing private / company schemes already held – to enable them to implement a strategy, which will be reviewed on an ongoing basis, to help you reach and achieve your retirement goals.
+Our Independent Financial Advisers will assess your personal circumstances – looking at your time to retirement, your attitude to investment risk, taking into consideration any existing private or company schemes already held – to enable them to implement a strategy.
+This strategy will be reviewed on an ongoing basis, to help you reach and achieve your retirement goals.

 In April 2015, the tax rules were changed to give people greater access to their pensions.